KELLERAGfuerDruckmesstechnik/KellerAg.Shared.IoT.Converters/README.md

 JsonToBusinessObjects.DataContainers.BusinessObjectRoot businessObject = Converter.LoRaJsonMessageToBusinessObject(exampleLoRaTransmissionTTNText);
 Console.WriteLine($"There are {businessObject.LoRaData.Measurements.Count} measurements stored from the device with the EUI {businessObject.LoRaData.EUI}.")

-//or from DTO to a valid KELLER payload
+//or from DTO to a valid KELLER payload whereas there can be multiple payloads List<string> payloads = Converter.DeviceConfigurationToLoRaPayloads(DeviceSettings deviceConfigurationDifference); // Properties that are not null/empty will be used for generating the payloads

-//todo
+  //alternative:
+List<string> payloads = Converter.DeviceConfigurationToLoRaPayloads(string deviceConfigurationDifference); // JSON string with properties to change (not listed properties shall not be changed)

+// or directly from a PayloadInfo object to a list of KELLER LoRa-Payload strings
+var payloadInfo = JsonConvert.DeserializeObject<PayloadInformation>(payloadInfoJson);
+List<string> payloads = PayloadConverter.ConvertToTheThingsNetwork(payloadInfo);
+  // alternative
+List<string> payloads = PayloadConverter.ConvertToActility(payloadInfo);
+  // alternative
+List<string> payloads = PayloadConverter.ConvertToLoriot(payloadInfo);
 ```

 ## Live-Demonstration with Blazor Web App